viboes/std-make/doc/proposal/expected/DXXXXR0_fs_expected.md

 * Make use of a suffix `_no_throw`.
 * Add an additional tag parameter to disambiguate (e.g. `no_throw`).
 * Use a nested namespace for the `expected` based functions
-* Make use of the template parameter `Error` to disambiguate both overloads.
+* Make use of a template parameter `Error` to disambiguate both overloads.
 * Replace the throw overload by a function returning `expected<T, file_system_error>`.

 ### Add a tag to disambiguate (e.g. `no_throw`)